tldr-pages/tldr/pages/common/pio-ci.md

 `pio ci --build-dir {{path/to/build_directory}} {{path/to/project}}`

-- Build a PlatformIO project and do not delete the build directory:
+- Build a PlatformIO project and don't delete the build directory:

 `pio ci --keep-build-dir {{path/to/project}}`